Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.2.a.**  Did you show up on Friday?
 (Yes / No)

-**Q.2.b.**  Were you able to connect with 2 to 3 other students (interested in sectors similar to your interest) to form a group?
-Please share their names
+**Q.2.b.**  Were you able to connect with your group?
+(Yes / No) Please share their names

-Think back to your sectors and drawing from your experiences in class Friday, and given ongoing developments in tools that impact and enable bioengineering, and combined with the fact that most of the bioengineering hasn’t yet been imagined let alone realized ...
+Drawing from your experiences in class Friday, and given ongoing developments in tools that impact and enable bioengineering, and combined with the fact that most of the bioengineering hasn’t yet been imagined let alone realized ...

-**Q.2.c.**  What ideas regarding potential future development in bioengineering do you most like and wish to make true?
-(List three to four ideas)
+Provide a brief summary of the activity.

+**Q.2.c.**  What audiences and topic did your group identify?

+**Q.2.d.**  What audiences and topic did your group recieve?

+**Q.2.d.** Brainstorming report, based on the audience and topic combination - what mediums did you identify?

-**Q.2.d.** Select one idea and further explore it (a paragraph, drawings, figures, and diagrams if necessary).
+**Q.2.e.** Select one idea and further explore it (a paragraph, drawings, figures, and diagrams if necessary).

 ## (Q3) Fantastic Voyage  (30 Points)